Soft pedal, sostenuto pedal, sustain pedal…just the names bring to mind one of the most popular instruments in all of history - the piano.

 Explore other styles of music - why not try jazz, blues, or even the latest pop songs.

 Put on a concert - share what you've been learning with friends and family!

 Get creative - don't be afraid to put your own spin and creativity on the music that you are playing.

 Switch up your practice - why not try playing on different days of the week or whenever you get a free moment rather than forcing yourself to play when you are busy or uninspired?

 Follow this guide on how to choose the right piano for you...

-The popular quote could easily apply to beginners who’ve decided to learn how to play the piano.
-Whether you’re learning on a grand piano, acoustic upright, or digital piano, it is often difficult not to become disheartened and want to give up playing.
+Whether you’re learning on a grand piano, acoustic upright, or digital piano, even advanced players become discouraged at times and want to give up playing.